0x414A/0x414a.github.io/_posts/2016-05-05-blogging_with_spacemacs_and_jekyll.markdown

   (setq-default dotspacemacs-configuration-layers '(jekyll))
 ```

-When you reload your spacemacs configuration with <kbd>SPC f e R</kbd>, [my fork](https://github.com/0x414A/Hyde) of nibrahim's Hyde mode will be installed.
+When you reload your spacemacs configuration with <kbd>SPC f e R</kbd>, Hyde will be installed.

-This may take some time as the recipe fetches from my github repo rather than MELPA.

 ## Configuration